kayralevent/demo-todo-list-web-application/README.md

 This will get a copy of the project installed locally.
 To install all of its dependencies and start each app, follow the instructions below.

 To run the server;
-- open project on eclipse
+- Open project on eclipse, to open project in eclipse, open eclipse and follow the instructions "File->Open Projects from File System".
+From the opening window click "Directory" and select path of the project's folder.
+And then click "Finish".
-- install wampserver login with root user (username: root, password:(empty)) and create another user (username: admin, password: admin) to match informations in application.properties.
+- Install Wampserver to able to use MySQL.
+Wampserver has an easy-to-use web interface.
+Wampserver is using 3306 port.
+Login with root user (username: root, password:(empty)) and create another user (username: admin, password: admin) to match informations in application.properties.
+(Wampserver download link https://sourceforge.net/projects/wampserver/)
-- run project on eclipse.
+- Run project on eclipse.
+- Install JDK, download the jdk for windows from this link, install and configure path settings. (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 To run the client, cd into the client folder and run:

+To install Node.js, download the installation file from this link and install. (https://nodejs.org/en/)

 npm install && npm start

+Now you are ready to go.

 Documentation